Can I Move Out of Florida with my Child?

 Discuss All your Custody Concerns with Draper Law Office

 Navigating life as a divorced parent is rarely easy.
 If you have a parenting agreement with your former spouse, you will need to work with him or her cooperatively to parent your child in the years that follow the divorce.
 For guidance with these sensitive, sometimes frustrating interactions, work with an experienced divorce lawyer.
-Contact Draper Law Office online or by calling 866-767-4711 today to set up your free, no-obligation consultation in one of our three convenient office locations: Orlando, St. Cloud, and Kissimmee.
+Contact Draper Law Office online or by calling 866-767-4711 today to set up your free, no-obligation consultation in one of our two convenient office locations: Orlando, and Kissimmee.